Taranagar: Demographics

+Language

+Taranagar tehsil is well known for its Bagri language, a dialect of Rajasthani language which is spoken by the majority of the people.

+While, Hindi and english are official language for government of Rajasthan.

 Industry

 Taranagar is known for its plaster of Paris industry, wooden items handicraft, jewelry, and education.
 Students of the nearby districts and tehsils are coming here to get a better and qualitative education from its educational institutions.